 How can I convert speech to text?

-Converting speech to text can be done manually or with the automatic, built-in solutions to the devices and platforms you’re using.
+Converting speech into text can be done manually or with the automatic, built-in solutions to the devices and platforms you’re using.
 However, this is not recommended.
 It can be tedious and time-consuming to convert text manually and many automatic solutions will leave you with errors, which won’t provide a professional feel or access for people with disabilities.
 Partnering with a company like Verbit that uses its in-house AI with additional layers of human editing to provide highly accurate results is the best bet.

 In this case, accuracy refers to the correct amount of predictions made by a various speech model or human assisting.
 Greater accuracy translates to a strong performance by the speech to text provider.
 This is particularly important for individuals with disabilities who rely on speech to text tools in the work environment.

-Why does speech to text accuracy matter?
+Why does accuracy matter?

-Automatic speech to text tools (without human intelligence) are not enough to provide equity since they lack accuracy.
+Automatic speech 2 text tools (without human intelligence) are not enough to provide equity since they lack accuracy.
 Google reports that 27% of the online global population is using voice search on mobile, but how many of these automated speech to text tools are truly accurate?
 While useful and fun to use, Siri and Google Assistant do not always convert speech to text exactly as intended.

 The advantages of using speech 2 text